 The engagement party should fall within a few months of the proposal—otherwise known as the sweet spot between carefree, just-engaged life and the start of serious wedding planning.
 This will, however, be your first taste of guest-list wonderment!
 Pull together a list of close family and friends, and begin organizing emails and mailing addresses.
 We recommend Google Docs to keep everything organized.

 Now it’s your turn to POP the question!
 Your bride tribe are your closest friends/ sisters/ cousins who have been with you through thick and thin and soon-to-be wedded bliss.
 You can show them how much you care by a heartfelt proposal to join you through this process.
 There are a million ideas on Pinterest – choose a method that best fits your friendship.

 Go Dress Shopping

-You should shop for their wedding dress anywhere from six months to a year before your big day.
+You should shop for your wedding dress anywhere from six months to a year before your big day.
 Research some designers or boutiques you are interested in and book your first appointment!
-Come prepared with some ideas of the style you are interested in – mermaid, ball gown, etc.
+Come prepared with some ideas of the style you are interested in – mermaid, trumpet, a-line, etc.